ItsTheSky/OldDiSkyDocumentation/modules/lavaplayer.md

 ## Fetching audio

-Before playing audio you need to retrieve said audio.
+Before playing audio you need to retrieve said audio and store it in a variable.

 ```applescript
 search in "youtube" parsed as audio source for "never gonna give you up" and store the tracks in {_result::*}